abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/README.md

 ```
 > What are the `-t` and `-R` options for?

-You can loop through the samples or run each separately.
 Add the  slurm batch parameters on top of your script, make the script executable and run:

 ```
 chmod +x alignment.sh